Healthdirect Free Australian health advice you can count on.

 What is lactose intolerance?

-The symptoms usually come on 30 minutes to several hours after eating or drinking products that contain lactose.
+The symptoms usually happen soon after you eat or drink products containing lactose.
 Drinking just 1 cup of milk can cause symptoms.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.